dermatologist/python3-ml/README.md

 # python3-ml

-Template for deploying fastai and other machine learning models.
+[OpenFaaS](https://www.openfaas.com/) Template for deploying fastai and other machine learning models on the cloud.

 ## Templates available in this repository: